Secession News

 Since ol'Tom has taken to deleting from his website some of his crazier material, here are both of his recent comments on the conference in their entirety:

-The Empire Strikes Back in Charleston, S.C.
+The Empire Strikes Back in Charleston, S.C.and

 As a founder of the Second Vermont Republic, one of the most high profile secession movements in America, I am often asked, “Do you think Big Brother is watching you?”
 Until recently I have always answered, “I don’t know.”
 But that all changed two nights ago, when I received a late night phone call informing me of a forthcoming conference to be held in Charleston, S.C. on December 6-8 on “Secession As An International Phenomenon.”